Imagine if you knew everything you needed to know about how to become an affiliate marketer.

 But it doesn't have to be.

-The best guide for beginners in 2019 (and now 2020) is just a few scrolls away.
+The best guide for beginners in 2020 is just a few scrolls away.

 And all you have to do in order to know some of the big boys' secrets for free is scroll down this page a little more.

-That's because you're about to learn exactly how to get your operation up and running and get some quick commissions.
+That's because you're about to learn exactly how to get your affiliate operation up and running and get some quick cold-hard commissions to cash.

 The real kicker?